C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 - Tiwari, Deepika, Tim Toady, Martin Monperrus, and Benoit Baudry.
 2024.
 "With Great Humor Comes Great Developer Engagement." *Proceedings of the IEEE/ACM 46th International Conference on Software Engineering: Software Engineering in Society (ICSE-SEIS)*: 1-11. https://doi.org/10.1109/ICSE-SEIS.2024.12

-## 3 Preserving Code: Initiatives and Infrastructures
+## 4 Preserving Code: Initiatives and Infrastructures

 > [!NOTE]
-> **Learning Objectives for Section 3:**
+> **Learning Objectives for Section 4:**
 > By completing this section, you will be able to:
-> - Apply source criticism to code, analyzing it as technical object, textual artifact, historical trace, and archival construction
-> - Navigate the Software Heritage archive and understand its organizational structure
+> - Experience navigation of an institutional code archive and understand its organizational structure
-> - Evaluate the strengths and limitations of different preservation strategies
+> - Evaluate different preservation strategies
-> - Understand the role of persistent identifiers in digital scholarship

 Having examined code preservation challenges and historical analysis techniques, you now turn to actual archiving initiatives.
 This section examines how different institutions with different values and missions have approached the challenge of preserving software heritage.
 Understanding these institutional contexts helps you interpret their choices and recognize what each approach captures and what it may miss.

-### 3.a Software Heritage: Mission, Scope and Infrastructure - 40 minutes
+### 4.a Software Heritage: Mission, Scope and Infrastructure - 40 minutes

 [Software Heritage](https://www.softwareheritage.org/) is a nonprofit foundation with academic, governmental, and industry partners that emerged from academic research culture.
 Founded in France in 2016 by Roberto Di Cosmo (a computer science professor) with institutional support from the National Institute for Research in Computer Science and Automation (INRIA), it reflects scholarly values: comprehensive collection, rigorous documentation, persistent citation through identifiers, and open access.
 Its organizational model prioritizes long-term preservation over commercial considerations.
 The initiative's publications appear in academic venues; its methods are documented for scholarly scrutiny.